 That night we decided to stay back in Siliguri as it was quite late.
 Vidur woke up early the next morning and washed the bike.
 These bikers just love having clean bikes ahead of a ride!
 It was nice to see the bike, shimmering in the morning sun, all loaded and lubed – ready for its longest ride!

-Sikkim is a tiny hill state in North East known for its lofty mountains, quaint villages, pristine scenery, holy lakes, and vibrant Buddhist Monasteries.
+Sikkim is a tiny hill state in North-East known for its lofty mountains, quaint villages, pristine scenery, holy lakes, and vibrant Buddhist Monasteries.
 Since we were traveling during peak winters and with limited time in hand, we decided to cover the south and west side of Sikkim.
 Our first destination was Gangtok- the beautiful capital of Sikkim which is also known as the ‘Land of Monasteries’.
 A beautiful and well-planned state.
 Mesmerizing views of the soaring peaks of Mt.
-Kanchenjunga, fresh mountain air and an amazing shopping destination.
+Kanchenjunga, fresh mountain air, and an amazing shopping destination.
 A city full of life.

 Christmas in Gangtok

 Since we reached there on Christmas Eve we decided to celebrate Christmas with the locals in MG Road.
 The whole city was full of lights.
-There was music everywhere on the streets, lots of food stalls and every person walking on the street was dressed in their best clothes.
+There was music everywhere on the streets, lots of food stalls, and every person walking on the street were dressed in their best clothes.
 The Xmas gods had planned something special for us as it started to snow a little later in the evening.
 It was a white Xmas – something that we had only seen on TV!!

 The next morning we left for our second destination, Ravangla, a small town in South Sikkim.
 The roads from Gangtok to Ravangla were completely broken – in fact there were no roads at all.
 The terrain was rough, full of rock and stones, no network – there was no respite from the bone-crushing ride for several kilometers.
 To add to our miseries, Google Maps showed us the wrong location and we ended up riding an additional 20 km, having passed our hotel a couple of times!